j-hermansen/ref/readme.md

 | Dart | Programming language for client development |
 | Hazelcast | Used for database caching.
 Hazelcast IMDG stores frequently accessed data in memory across an elastically scalable data grid |
 | Hessian | Web service protocol makes web services usable without requiring a large framework |
+| ICAP | *Internet Content Adaption Protocol*.
+HTTP like protocol used to extend transparent proxy-servers.
+Generally used to implemnet virus scanning and content filters in transparent HTTP proxy caches.
 | JBoss     |  Application server |
 | JIB | Java tool for building Docker images of Java applications without writing a Dockerfile, no need to install docker |
 | JIT | *Just In Time*.
 Compiler when running app.
 Compiler is in the bundle of the application |